alaiacano/pycube/README.md

 ## Creating a new `type`

 Each mongodb collection is referred to as a `type`.
 A dashboard can have boards pulling data from multiple types, but I don't generally do that so we'll see how that plays out as this project makes progress.
-Once you launch the node and mongod processes,
+Once you launch the node and mongod processes, the actual code to get up and running is simple.

     import pycube
     cube = pycube.Cube()             # the collector is running on 127.0.0.1 by default.